 The Board has implemented a stock ownership policy for the Company's executive officers.
 The policy requires executive officers to own shares based on their position and salary, as well as to achieve set ownership levels based on a multiple of salary.
-The exact multiple depends on the executive officer's position and salary.
-The policy requires executive officers to achieve the required ownership level within five years from the program's inception in 2010, or from the executive officer's employment date or from the executive officer's promotion.
+The exact multiple for each NEO depends on each executive officer's position and salary.
+The value for each executive's ownership level is based on the closing stock price as reported on the day on which the Compensation Committee holds a special meeting to review, certify, and settle the issuance of shares to executive officers.
+The policy requires executive officers to achieve the required ownership level within five years from the program's inception in 2010, or from the executive officer's employment date or applicable promotion.